The Brooklyn Voyage: Saints of Service and Sacrifice

 The Brooklyn’s Purpose

 The Ship Brooklyn saints traveled 24,000 miles from New York City, around Cape Horn, to the California northwest coast.
-Eventually, they were to establish a weigh station for Pacific travelers and also to join the overland saints in the Great Basin.
+Eventually, they were to establish a way station for Pacific travelers and also to join the overland saints in the Great Basin.
 Of the approximately 251 souls on board, there were 240 saints, with 51 families including 98 children.
 They escaped threats, danger, and malicious attempts to stop their departure.

 With sincere devotion, the saints gathered from many parts of the east coast and beyond.
 Many saints sold all that they owned, to pay for passage.
 They said goodbye to family and friends, many of which they never saw again.
 They recalled the teachings of the Prophet Joseph Smith, who said “A religion that doesn’t require the sacrifice of all things never has power sufficient to produce the faith necessary unto life and salvation.”